Daily Prayer from the Anglican Prayer Book for Australia

 God of wisdom, grant we pray that the words we have heard today make in us a desire to serve the people in bringing the good news of Christ to all who have yet to hear it, so that they may bring forth in us the fruit of good works to honour and praise your name.

-Creator God, We thank you for all created living beings, we ask that you look kindly with saving grace upon all animals this day, whether they are in the wild, on the streets, in captivity, or elsewhere.
+Creator God, we thank you for all created living beings, we ask that you look kindly with saving grace upon all animals this day, whether they are in the wild, on the streets, in captivity, or elsewhere.

 Loving God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The Parish of Springfield:
+The Parish of Wynnum

 All Parishes seeking clergy.